What Is a USDA Certified Biobased® Product?

 biobased-manufacturing-environment

-12. Requirements for Federal Contractors Regarding Biobased Products
+12. Requirements for Federal Contractors Regarding USDA Certified Biobased Products

 When it comes to product types that fall under the mandatory federal purchasing list, federal agencies are required to give biobased products precedence over inorganic variants.
-Reports on purchases of biobased products by federal contractors are collected by the System for Award Management (SAM).
+Reports on purchases of USDA Certified Biobased Products by federal contractors are collected by the System for Award Management (SAM).
 Further information can be accessed at their website.
 Contractors are advised to report to SAM after each purchase.
 The federal government’s fiscal year starts on Nov.
 1 and wraps on the following Oct.
 31.

 Biobased Product Categories